Fecal Microbiota Transplant

 What is a Fecal Microbiota Transplant (FMT)?

 A FMT involves collecting fecal matter from a healthy donor animal, processing it, and then transferring the beneficial gut bacteria to the recipient pet.
-The transplantation can occur through different routes, such as via oral capsules or via an enema.
+The transplantation can occur via clean oral capsules or via an enema.

 How was a FMT donor selected?